ysaito8015/katacoda-scenarios/gorgonia-tutorials/gorgonia-tutorial-01/step1.md

 ## Instraction

-After installing the Go files, you can execute commands at the terminal on the left window.
+After installing the Go files, you can execute commands at the terminal on the right.

 for example,

 `pwd; whoami; cat /etc/lsb-release; go version`{{execute}}

-When you click this mark at the end of `code line` &#x23CE;, `commands` are executed on the terminal on the right
+When you click this mark at the end of `code line` &#x23CE;, `commands` are executed on the terminal.

 ## VS Code